 A quick heads-up: This post contains affiliate links, through which you can buy things if you like.
 If you do choose to buy something, I’ll get a small commission at zero extra cost to you.
 This helps me keep this blog running.
 No fear, the opinions expressed here are still my own.

-It was April in 2014, and my wife and I desperately needed a holiday.
+It was April in 2014, and we were desperately needed a holiday.
 We were tired of the beach, though, and so we decided to head up into the mountains.
-After casting about a bit, we decided on Kalimpong in West Bengal, where my wife could re-live some fond childhood memories.
+After casting about a bit, we decided on Kalimpong in West Bengal, where the missus could re-live some fond childhood memories.
 Here are six great experiences we discovered while we were in Kalimpong.

 We flew Hyderabad-Kolkata-Bagdogra with a couple of hours’ layover in Kolkata, and got to Bagdogra around 12:00 PM.
 Despite being so far north, it was unexpectedly and uncomfortably hot and humid.
 Luckily we weren’t staying there.
 We found a taxi at that airport parking lot (one of the many Mahindra Boleros) willing to take us on the three-hour drive to Kalimpong at about Rs.
 1,000.